lukegjpotter/cycling-ireland-events-html-parser/README.md

 [![Coverage Status](https://coveralls.io/repos/github/lukegjpotter/cycling-ireland-events-html-scraper/badge.svg?branch=master)](https://coveralls.io/github/lukegjpotter/cycling-ireland-events-html-scraper?branch=master)
 [![Issue Count](https://codeclimate.com/github/lukegjpotter/cycling-ireland-events-html-scraper/badges/issue_count.svg)](https://codeclimate.com/github/lukegjpotter/cycling-ireland-events-html-scraper)

+## Initial Database Setup

+1. Ensure that Postgres Server is running.
+   I'm using the Postgres Mac App, from [postgresapp.com](http://postgresapp.com).
+1. Open a Terminal where the Postgre utils are added to the Path and execute:
+   `createdb -h localhost -p 5432 -U postgres cyclingirelandevents`
+   to create the database.
+1. To verify the database: `psql cyclingirelandevents postgres`
+   Use `\dt` to view the Database Tables (after the intial run).
+   Use `select * from road_race_event_database_record;` to see the data.

 ## Build, Run and Test

 1. To Build and Run the Application, open a Terminal and use: